juystin/car-identifier/README.md

 # car-identifier

 ## Overview
 car-identifier is a Python script designed to track the centroids of vehicles in a given video or image sequence.
-It utilizes neural networks to detect and classify vehicles, providing valuable insights for various applications such as traffic analysis, surveillance, and autonomous driving.
+It utilizes neural networks to detect and classify vehicles, providing imagery and categorization for various applications such as traffic analysis and dataset compilation.

 ## Features
 - NEURAL NETWORK MODELS: The script uses neural network models trained with the YOLO architecture to detect and crop cars in a source video or image.